JanSharp/quick-adjustable-inserters/notes.md

 - [x] impl disabled custom drop vectors
 - [x] impl only perpendicular
 - [x] impl only perpendicular and diagonal
+- [x] detect and support inserters with already longer base range than 1
 - [ ] support the technologies from bobinsters
   - [ ] make inserter caches per force
 - [x] don't do anything if the inserter doesn't support runtime changeable vectors